Construction Loans on the Rise Says FDIC

 With construction lending on the rise, it appears evident that more and more constructions jobs are slated to increase this year as well.
 Thus the need for invoice factoring by contractors, sub-contractors, and construction companies has never been greater.
 It is common knowledge that in the construction industry, customers are slow to pay contractors, sub-contractors, and construction companies for their work.
 Now these individuals and companies can get immediate cash for their invoices.

-With Capstone Business Funding, LLC’s single invoice factoring program, we can help you move on to the next phase of your project right away.
+With Capstone Capital Group, LLC’s single invoice factoring program, we can help you move on to the next phase of your project right away.
 You can even take on new projects without worrying about additional working capital requirements.

 We have been helping small to mid-sized businesses for years to obtain the necessary working capital they need to sustain and grow during uncertain economic times without all the red tape you typically get from most banks.
-Capstone Business Funding, LLC specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
-Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Business Funding.
+Capstone Capital Group, LLC specializes in Single Invoice Factoring (“Spot Factoring”) for firms in need of immediate cash.
+Spot Factoring provides flexible, no contract invoice selling in exchange for working capital from Capstone Capital Group.